marufaytekin/gatling-assertion-decoder/README.md

 gatling-assertion-decoder
 ---

+I think this could be useful for people who are trying to process gatling's simulation.log file.

 Gatling pickles assertion objects and converts them to Base64 strings then writes them to simulation.log file.
 Later in the report generation phase, it decrypts them and computes the assertions.